By Fergus Ogilvy:

 But, the shallower the taper, the harder it is to separate and remove, and drag racers constrained by time, understandably, grew impatient.
 It was infernally tedious, frustratingly tight and thus inconvenient.
 In their desire for efficiency, the 10-degree taper emerged.

-Though the 10-degree valve lock offers faster dismantling, the wider angle, unfortunately, cannot function reliably for sustained periods of valve float as the retainer can become separated from the valve lock, causing the locks to fall out.
+Though the 10-degree valve lock offers faster dismantling, the wider angle, unfortunately, cannot function reliably for sustained periods of valve float as the retainer can become separated from the valve lock, potentially causing the locks to fall out.

 Thus an 8-degree configuration is often the better compromise for the racer.
 It offers better retention during valve float than its 10-degree counterpart and remains in unity with the retainer under severe conditions.
 In addition, the 10-degree design will reveal wear on parts during valve float that don’t usually sustain wear.